jtejido/fukushima_lambertw/README.md

 [![codecov](https://codecov.io/gh/jtejido/fukushima_lambertw/branch/master/graph/badge.svg)](https://codecov.io/gh/jtejido/fukushima_lambertw)

 Toshio Fukushima's method for the Lambert W function.
-This was originally used in Archimedes' Benktander of the second kind's Mean function.
+This was originally used in Archimedes' Benktander of the second kind's Median function.

 This code is based on the following publication and its author's fortran code: